France World Cup Betting Odds

 The Saliba Fitness Concern

-While Saliba started the opening 3-1 win against Senegal, the Arsenal centre-back has openly admitted to "gritting his teeth" through a persistent back problem that has troubled him for months.
-If his condition deteriorates or Deschamps decides to rest him against Iraq, look for Konaté to step into the backline.
+While Saliba has started all but one match at the tournament, the Arsenal centre-back has openly admitted to "gritting his teeth" through a persistent back problem that has troubled him for months.
+If his condition deteriorates or Deschamps decides to rest him, look for Konaté to step into the backline.
 For bet builders, a structural shift or a slightly compromised Saliba could see a higher reliance on "Player Tackles" from his centre-back partner, Upamecano, while marginally deflating France’s "Clean Sheet" probability against physical, low-block transitions.

 Creative Fluidity: Who Lines Up Where?